 We're over two months into MLB's lockout and the league and players union remain far apart on key issues in negotiations.

-That also means Opening Day (March 31) and the start of the regular season is in jeopardy.
+A delay to spring training looks increasingly likely, which also puts Opening Day (March 31) and the start of the regular season in jeopardy.

 Where do negotiations stand, and how did we get here?